 Teams are not considered registered until they have two screened coaches and have paid their registration fee.

 In South Carolina registration for the FIRST LEGO League season closes at the end of September.
-For the 2016 Animal Allies season registration closed on Friday, September 30, 2016.
+For the 2017 Hydro Dynamics season registration closed on Friday, October 6, 2017.

 To be fully registered teams must have two coaches that have completed the FIRST Youth Protection Program screening process and have paid the $225 registration fee to FIRST.
 Teams are not required to submit a final team rosters as part of the registration process.